Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Build the Amazon CloudWatch agent into the AMI used in the Auto Scaling group.
 Configure the CloudWatch agent to send the logs to Amazon CloudWatch Logs for review.
 - [ ] Within the Auto Scaling lifecycle, add a lifecycle hook at the terminating state transition and alert the engineering team by using a lifecycle notification to Amazon Simple Notification Service (Amazon SNS).
 Configure the hook to remain in the Terminating: Wait state for 1 hour to allow manual review of the security logs prior to instance termination.

 ### A company has multiple production AWS accounts.
 Each account has AWS CloudTrail configured to log to a single Amazon S3 bucket in a central account.
 Two of the production accounts have trails that are not logging anything to the S3 bucket.
 Which steps should be taken to troubleshoot the issue?
-(Choose three.)
+(Choose THREE)

 - [ ] Verify that the log file prefix is set to the name of the S3 bucket where the logs should go.
 - [x] Verify that the S3 bucket policy allows access for CloudTrail from the production AWS account IDs.